UvZoomE/Shifty-Application/README.md

 - At this point, you have the option to save your new schedule or cancel it and make a new one that is more to your liking.

 - The purpose of this app it to automatically generate schedules

-- include pictures and videos

-- Further details on how the project is meant to be used may be helpful.
-For a library or framework, this section would outline how to use the library within another project (see socket.io  ).
-For a service that is meant to be used within a larger project architecture, instructions on how to integrate may be necessary (see node-statsD  ).

 # For Developers